Back to articles

 What the report should look like

-A good report is a working document, not a wall of disclaimers.
+A good pre-purchase building inspection report is a working document, not a wall of disclaimers.
 Expect:

 Reports vary in length from 30 to 100+ pages depending on inspector and property complexity.
 Length is not quality.
 A focused 40-page report that tells you exactly what's wrong is more useful than a 100-page report padded with stock content.